schlopp96/setPrecision/README.md

-# setPrecision
+# SetPrecision

 ## About

-- _**`setPrecision`**_ is a small module providing a simple way to set the precision of a floating point number or decimal to the desired amount of digits following the decimal point.
+- _**`SetPrecision`**_ is a small module providing a simple way to set the precision of a floating point number or decimal to the desired amount of digits following the decimal point.

 ---